Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1992.

 Location.
 32° 56.244′ N, 97° 4.711′ W. Marker is in Grapevine, Texas, in Tarrant County.
-Marker is on South Main Street, 0.1 miles north of West Worth Street, on the left when traveling south.
+It is on Main Street just south of Worth Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 406 S Main Street, Grapevine TX 76051, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Koonce Bros. / Buckner's Grocery (here, next to this marker); Grapevine Home Bank (here, next to this marker); Lucas General Store & Undertakers (a few steps from this marker); E. M. Jenkins - Tate Building (a few steps from this marker); E. J. Lipscomb Dry Goods Co. (a few steps from this marker); Grapevine Masonic Lodge #288 (within shouting distance of this marker); Tate Hardware Company Building
+At least 8 other markers are within walking distance of this marker: Grapevine Home Bank (here, next to this marker); Lucas General Store & Undertakers (a few steps from this marker); E. M. Jenkins-Tate Building (a few steps from this marker); E. J. Lipscomb Dry Goods Co. (a few steps from this marker); Grapevine Masonic Lodge #288 (within shouting distance of this marker); Tate Hardware Company Building (within shouting distance of this marker); First National Bank of Grapevine, Texas (within shouting distance of this marker); Koonce Bros. / Buckner's Grocery (within shouting distance of this marker).
+Touch for a list and map of all markers in Grapevine.

 Click or scan to see